South Australia is home to 18 wine regions and has officially been named a Great Wine Capital of the World – grab a glass and join the celebrations.

 You can’t get far without encountering one of our world-famous wine regions.
 Adelaide is the wine capital of Australia - and one of the nine Great Wine Capitals of the World, along side Bordeaux in France, Napa Valley in the US and Bilbao Rioja in Spain.
 The network of global wine capitals share a common asset: their internationally renowned wine regions.

-Pour yourself a glass and check out our guide to South Australia’s top five wine regions – just one of the reasons South Australia was named one of Lonely Planet’s top 10 best regions to visit in 2017.
+Pour yourself a glass and check out our guide to South Australia’s top five wine regions.

 Tell me more: Explore over 80 cellar doors in the Barossa, along with five-star retreats, opulent self-contained accommodation and sumptuous food.
 Red wine aficionados will be in heaven; enjoy a glass by the fire in winter or outdoors in the leafy shade during summer, spring and autumn.
 Due to its Mediterranean climate (warm summers and mild winters), the Barossa’s Cabernets and Shiraz’ are unbeatable.